circuitnet/CircuitNet/README.md

 PyTorch is not included in requirement.txt, and you could install it following the instruction on PyTorch homepage [https://pytorch.org/](https://pytorch.org/).

+DGL is also not included in requirement.txt, and it is required for net delay prediction only.
+You could install it following the instruction on DGL homepage [https://www.dgl.ai/pages/start.html](https://www.dgl.ai/pages/start.html).

 Our experiments run on Python 3.9 and PyTorch 1.11.
 Other versions should work but are not tested.

 ## Congestion, DRC, IR drop prediction